 Speaker for the College of Health and Education, May 14, 2021

 James Dyke, Jr. is a Senior Advisor of State Government Relations at McGuireWoods Consulting.
-He previously served as Virginia’s Secretary of Education under Gov. Douglas Wilder, and as domestic policy advisor to former Vice President Walter Mondale.
+He previously served as Virginia’s Secretary of Education under Gov. Douglas Wilder, and as a domestic policy advisor to former Vice President Walter Mondale.

-He has been a prominent figure in politics for over 30 years, and has broad career experience in corporate, legislative, education, governmental relations, economic development and municipal law.
+He has been a prominent figure in politics for over 30 years and has broad career experience in corporate, legislative, education, governmental relations, economic development, and municipal law.
 He was recently named to the Virginia 500: The 2020 Power List by Virginia Business.

 Speaker for the College of Science and Humanities, May 15, 2021

-Sheila Johnson is the Founder and CEO of Salamander Hotels & Resorts, which operates a collection of luxury properties with over $200 million in revenue located in Virginia, South Carolina, Florida and Jamaica.
-She’s also Vice Chairman of Monumental Sports & Entertainment, and is the only African-American woman to have ownership in three professional sports teams – the NBA’s Wizards, NHL’s Capitals and WNBA’s Mystics.
+Sheila Johnson is the Founder and CEO of Salamander Hotels & Resorts, which operates a collection of luxury properties with over $200 million in revenue located in Virginia, South Carolina, Florida, and Jamaica.
+She’s also Vice Chairman of Monumental Sports & Entertainment and is the only African-American woman to have ownership in three professional sports teams – the NBA’s Wizards, NHL’s Capitals, and WNBA’s Mystics.

 She’s well-known for co-founding Black Entertainment Television (BET), and becoming the first African-American woman to attain a net worth of $1 billion.

 Johnson has fervently supported education and the arts through fellowships at the Harvard Kennedy School and the Jackie Robinson Foundation.
 She’s also served as a global ambassador for CARE, a leading humanitarian organization that combats global poverty by empowering women.
-In recognition of her efforts and accomplishments, she’s received several awards that include the Eleanor Roosevelt Val-Kill Medal, the Lincoln Medal Award and the Women’s Sports Foundation Billie Jean King Leadership Award.
+In recognition of her efforts and accomplishments, she’s received several awards that include the Eleanor Roosevelt Val-Kill Medal, the Lincoln Medal Award, and the Women’s Sports Foundation Billie Jean King Leadership Award.

 Speaker for the College of Business, Innovation, Leadership and Technology, May 16, 2021

 After graduating from Harvard, he served in Vietnam with the 1st Cavalry Division and then as a patrolman with the Washington Metropolitan Police Department.
 Graham then joined The Washington Post as a reporter, and soon was elected to the company’s board in 1974.
 He succeeded his mother, Katharine Graham, as Publisher of The Washington Post in 1979, a position he held until 2000.
-In addition to his leadership positions at Graham Holdings Company, he has also served on Facebook’s Board of Directors, and is a trustee of the Federal City Council and Gates Policy Initiative.
+In addition to his leadership positions at Graham Holdings Company, he has also served on Facebook’s Board of Directors and is a trustee of the Federal City Council and Gates Policy Initiative.

 Graham co-founded and served as Chairman of the District of Columbia College Access Program, which has helped double the number of DC public high school students going on to college and has provided scholarships for thousands of DC students.
 Graham co-founded TheDream.US, the nation’s largest college access and success program for DREAMers.
 Marymount University is one of the program’s founding partner colleges.